 - work processes,

-This kind of information can be transferred to third persons and it may be of high economic value.
-It may therefore be important to prevent your competitors from obtaining or using it.
+This is knowledge that can be transferred to third parties and can also represent a high economic value.
+It may, therefore, be important to do everything possible to prevent competitors from obtaining this commercial information and know-how.

-Pharmaceutical companies must share a great deal of data on the design of a medicine when requesting authorisation to place the medicine on the market.
-The law requires authorities in charge of this authorisation to keep this data confidential.
+Pharmaceutical companies must pass on a large amount of data relating to the creation of medication when they request authorisation to market it.
+The law states that the authorities responsible for this marketing authorisation must keep this data confidential.